myronschippers/bonus-calculator/README.md

 Test in the browser to verify that it's working.

 Now we need to make an adjustment to the bonus percentage for any employee whose salary is over $65,000.
+This adjustment will need to be made inside of the `calculateBonusPct` function.

 ```JS
 // income over $65,000 adjust bonus down 1%